 Q. Can I buy a second home rather than a rental property?

-A. This has been a huge area for contractors who have wanted to get away from it all at weekends.
-We have mortgage schemes specially tailored for contractors allowing you to take full advantage of the rise of buy to let mortgages to secure a second home without the need to justify that your own income can support both loans.
+A. This has become a growing concern for those contractors looking for a second home or getaway.
+CMME have mortgage schemes specifically tailored to help independent contractors take full advantage of the growing number of buy to let mortgage products and can help you secure finance without the need to prove that your own income can support both loans.

 Q. I have an existing rental property.
 Can I release some of the profit made from my house?

-A. We can arrange a fees free (ie the new lender pays all or part of the costs) re-mortgage to allow you to switch to an alternative scheme and release some of the equity in your rental property/home at the same time.
-In this way a larger loan may even cost you less than the existing one because we will look at the whole market for a competitive rate!
-Funds can be used for any purpose - a deposit on a further buy to let property, debt consolidation, tax bill, business venture, investment etc..
+A. CMME can arrange a re-mortgage that allows you to switch to an alternative scheme and release some of the equity in your rental property at the same time.
+Quite often these schemes can be fees-free or fees-assisted (where some of the fees are paid by your new lender).
+In this way a larger loan may cost you less than the existing one, due to the way we take the whole market into consideration when searching for a competitive rate.

 Q. Will I have to pay a higher interest rate than on a residential mortgage?